If We Were Villains: Plot

 The next morning, Oliver and Meredith are awoken by Filippa.
 She leads the group to the lake, where they find Richard with his skull broken.
 He is alive, but barely.
-James tries to help him, but is stopped by Alexander, who suggests they should let him die and thus end his reign of terror.
+James tries to help him but is stopped by Alexander, who suggests they should let him die and thus end his reign of terror.
 The group agrees to wait for Richard to die, then call the police and pretend he was already dead when they came upon him.

 The students are briefly questioned by the police, led by Detective Colborne, and Richard's death is ruled a drunken accident.
 Oliver returns home for Thanksgiving and learns his parents will not be paying for his final semester, though the school agrees to let him work part-time as a custodian to alleviate his tuition expenses.
 After the students return from break, they prepare to perform scenes from Romeo and Juliet, another tradition, at the Christmas masquerade ball.
 During the performance, Oliver discovers that James is in love with Wren.
 He becomes jealous and realizes that he is romantically attracted to James.

 After Oliver visits Meredith over winter break, they grow closer and begin dating and sleeping together more often.
 When Oliver returns to Dellecher, he cleans the Castle as part of his new custodial duties, overhearing a visit from Detective Colborne and his partner, during which Colborne admits that, despite the official ruling, he does not believe Richard's death to be an accident.
-Afterwards, Oliver discovers a bloodstained piece of fabric in the fireplace and hides it among some discarded sets in the Fine Arts Building.
+Afterward, Oliver discovers a bloodstained piece of fabric in the fireplace and hides it among some discarded sets in the Fine Arts Building.

 The fourth years are assigned King Lear as their spring production.
 However, as the semester progresses, the cast grows increasingly despondent due to Richard's death.
-Wren begins to suffer fainting spells, James breaks Oliver's nose during combat practice, and Alex overdoses on drugs but survives.
+Wren begins to suffer fainting spells, James breaks Oliver's nose during combat practice, and Alexander overdoses on drugs but survives.
 The night of the Lear cast party, James gets drunk and begins acting erratically, only speaking in character as Edmund.
 The following morning, as Oliver cleans their dorm room, he discovers a bloodstained boat hook hidden in James' mattress.